 Questions to Ask

-You’ll get more out of your visit to your health provider and it is easier to make decisions if you understand the treatments, medicines or tests that your doctor or other health professional recommends – and that means asking questions.
+You’ll get more out of your visit to your doctor or health professional and find it easier to make decisions if you understand the treatments, medicines or tests that they recommend – and that means asking questions.

-Asking questions and being informed means that you can make the best health care decisions for you.
+Asking questions keeps you informed which helps you make the best health care decisions for you.
 It can also help keep you safe when receiving healthcare.

-No one should leave a doctor’s appointment unsure about their health condition and what the plan is, or with unanswered questions.
+No one should leave a doctor’s appointment unsure about their health condition and what they need to do next.

 Ask Me 3